 Susan K. Barnett, an Emmy-nominated investigative journalist (ABC News magazines Prime Time Live, 20/20, and Dateline NBC) now consults with nonprofits at the nexus of media/communications/advocacy.
-Susan works with a diverse range of organizations, faith leaders and faith-based organizations committed to interfaith dialogue, domestic issues (race, poverty, immigration, LGBTQ equality, gender equality, gun safety, prison reform, climate change and more), and international global health, development and humanitarian assistance.
+Susan works with a diverse range of organizations and leaders committed to domestic issues: race, economic equality, immigration, LGBTQ & gender equality, gun safety, prison reform, climate change, religious freedom and more); global health, development and humanitarian assistance; interfaith dialogue.

 A bit more about me: